frankenwino/VinylStockChecker/README.md

 - Only monitors vinyl records (CDs are filtered out)
 - Includes 2-5 second delays between requests to be respectful
+- Random 2-5 minute startup delay to avoid predictable timing
 - No alerts sent on first run (prevents spam when setting up)
 - Tracks price changes and stock status over time
 - Generates unique product keys for variant tracking
+- Comprehensive logging with timestamps for monitoring and debugging